bullocke/coded/docs/index.rst

 Continuous Degradation Detection (CODED)
 ========================================

 This is the documentation for the Continuous Degradation Detection (CODED) algorithm.
-CODED is open soure and can run on the `Google Earth Engine`_.
+CODED is open source and can run on the `Google Earth Engine`_.
 CODED can be used to monitor and estimate forest degradation and deforestation.

 .. _Google Earth Engine: https://earthengine.google.com/